igmmgi/EegFun.jl/docs/src/demos/baseline.md

 This demo demonstrates baseline correction methods for ERP data, including different baseline windows and correction approaches for continuous, epoch, and ERP data.

-This demo demonstrates baseline correction methods for ERP data, including different baseline windows and correction approaches for continuous, epoch, and ERP data.

 ### What is Baseline Correction?

 Baseline correction removes the pre-stimulus mean from each trial, ensuring that activity is measured relative to a neutral reference period.
 This is essential for ERP analysis because: